 Every brand has a story to tell.
 The better you can tell your story, the better you position your brand and the more franchises you will sell.

-The story is what you are selling, but it’s the FDD and other documents that help prospects understand what they are buying.
+The story of your brand is what you are selling, but it’s the FDD and other documents that help prospects understand what they are buying.

 I bet if there were a contest for learning things the hard way I would win.
-And sure enough, way back in the late 80s, the first attempt at franchising my business concept was a monumental failure.
+And sure enough, way back in the late 80s, my first attempt at franchising was a monumental failure.

-Not because the concept wasn’t good.
+Not because the concept wasn’t right.
 It was.
-It had all the components to be a roaring success; good profit margins, needed service, not much competition, great logo, story and presence, very successful concept store, well capitalized and so on.
+It had all the components to be a roaring success; great profit margins, needed service, not much competition, federally registered logo, great story and presence, a very successful concept store, and I was well capitalized.

 With all that going for me, what happened?

 I made the same mistake that so many startup franchisors continue to make today, some 30+ years later.
 I used generic legal documents from an established franchise offering similar to mine, thinking that was all I needed to be successful selling franchises.

 What I ended up with was an FDD and Franchise Agreement that was complex and full of one-sided legalese gobbledygook suited for an established franchise, not a startup like mine.
 The fees were so high and complicated.
 I had one prospect ask me; “if all I wanted to do was milk my franchisees like cows.”
 Ouch.